 #3 Coastline bike tour

-If you would like to cycle through the Slovenian coastline but you have no bike, you can rent a bike, even with a guide.
+If you want to cycle through the Slovenian coastline but have no bike, you can rent a bike, even with a guide.
 The tour starts in Bled, where the guide brings the bikes from, but you can also join the guide at the base (Koper).
 The day-long bike tour promises to be a pleasantly exhausting activity.

 #4 Diving in Portoroz